Beacon Press: Books and authors

 Beacon Press publishes non-fiction, fiction, and poetry titles.
 Some of Beacon's best-known titles are listed below.

+Book series

+The following is a list of some of the principal series; it is not comprehensive.

-The King Legacy Series
+The King Legacy (series)

-In 2009, Beacon Press announced a new partnership with the Estate of Martin Luther King Jr. for a new publishing program, "The King Legacy."
+In 2009, Beacon Press announced a new partnership with the Estate of Martin Luther King Jr. for a new book series publishing program, "The King Legacy."
 As part of the program, Beacon is printing new editions of previously published King titles and compiling Dr. King's writings, sermons, orations, lectures, and prayers into entirely new editions, including new introductions by leading scholars.

 Beacon Broadside

 Beacon Press launched its blog, Beacon Broadside, in late September 2007.

 Awards

 In 1992, Beacon won a New England Book Award for publishing.
 In 1993, Beacon was voted "Trade Publisher of the Year" by the Literary Market Place.